- General Information

 - Wear proper shoes.
 Take note of any particular clothing or shoes that are suggested for the movement/dance portion of the audition.
 For example, don’t wear flip-flops or UGGS.

-- Consider attending all audition days.
+- For High School students, consider attending all audition days.
 Although it is not required to attend all days of the auditions, it is strongly suggested if you want to be considered for a lead role.
 This will allow you to see the competition, and will allow the director to have you read in multiple and varied combinations of actors, as well as to hear you sing more than once.
 It also allows time for you to perfect the dance audition, and demonstrates your level of interest in the project.

 - Again, remember to stay quiet and attentive, and ask to read or sing something you feel you are right for!